Flwoof/Reflex-Training-Game/README.md

   - 2-12 TCRT5000 sensors <br/>
   - .09" OLED screen <br/>
   - 360 degree servo <br/>
-  - 2 servo one arm bits.
-I cut one in half and glued it to the other to get the desired length. <br/>
+  - 2 one-sided Servo arm bit.
+I cut one in half and glued it to the other to get my desired length.  <br/>

 ## **If you've never installed a library before:**
 1. Open Arduino IDE